Mewadaajay902/Hospital-Management-System/README.md

 # Hospital-Management-System

-A Desktop based application,through which we can manage the whole hospital just by one application.In this application we manage the employees,Docters,Receptionist everyone.
+A Desktop based application,through which we can manage the whole hospital just by one application.In this application we manage all the details of an employees in hospital such as Docters,Receptionist and everyone else.
+The primary function of this application is to add patient records by an receptionist and confirming it by an OTP based API.
-This is OTP based application through which receptionist confirms the patient credential and manage whole appointments of Docters.
+Through this application we can update and and delete the record of an patient, Docters and Employees.This application is also useful in showing all appointments of an docter in given period of time...